Russian-Learner-Corpus/rlc-annotated/README.md

 - **end:** The end offset of the original fragment within the sentence (indices refer to spaces between tokens; the start of the sentence has zero index).
 - **annotation_source:** _manual_ if annotation is entered by a person; _rlc-errant_ if the entire sentence was corrected by a person, but the edits were automatically extracted and annotated by RLC-ERRANT.

-`rlc_test.csv` contains a small separate dataset consisting of individual sentences and their annotated corrections.
+`rlc_test.csv` contains a small separate dataset, **RLC-Test**, consisting of individual sentences and their annotated corrections.
 Each line corresponds to a single edit.
 - **text_orig:** The original sentence.
 - **text_cor:** The corrected sentence.
 - **quote:** The fragment containg an error.